ParkSeoJoon2005/parkseojoon2005/README.md

 - 💬 Ask me in [Telegram](https://t.me/boy_alone_in_universe)
 - 📫 How to reach me: in Telegram
 - 😄 Pronouns: Anthony
-- ⚡ Fun fact: South Korean Lover
+- ⚡ Fun fact: I'm Still Learning